FlipperPA/django-ssh-deployer/README.md

 * Your repository's host must be in your target server's known hosts list, as git checkouts over SSH require an initial fingerprint.
 * This is not meant to be a replacement for a fully featured continous integration product, like Jenkins.

+## Release Notes

+### 0.2.0

+* Refactored to prepare code and virtualenvs on all nodes, then change the symlinks on a second pass through.
+This drastically cuts down the amount of potential time the code is out of sync across nodes.
+* Migrations are only run on the first node, run before the symlinks are changed, again minimize the time code and database are out of sync.
+* Ensure the base directories for `code_path` and `virtualenvpath` exist or can be created by the `deploy_user`.

+### 0.1.0

+* Initial release

 ## Contributors

 * Timothy Allen (https://github.com/FlipperPA)